About Scott Detweiler

 He is an endorsing artist with Peerless Guitars, Fishman Electronics, Conti Guitars, and Olympia Strings.

 On May 13, 2017, Detweiler's, "Magnificat In Blue” premiered at Our Lady of Grace Catholic Church in Encino, California, where Detweiler is a member of the music ministry.
-It is his largest sacred work and is based on The Annunciation and visitation of Mary and Elizabeth from the Book of Luke (Luke 1:1 – 1:55).
+It is his first Catholic piece and largest sacred work.
+It is based on The Annunciation of Angel Gabrial to Mary and the visitation of Mary and Elizabeth from the Book of Luke (Luke 1:1 – 1:55), but from the perspective of Elizabeth.
 Detweiler Records is now presenting the entire live recording on an album of the same name.

 (you can order now).